refractionPOINT/lc-service/README.md

 * `subscribeToDetect( detectName )`: allows you specify the names of detections you would like to receive notifications from in the `onDetection` callback.
 * `publishResource( resourName, resourceCategory, resourceData )`: allows you to make available to LimaCharlie resources private to your service, like a `lookop` for example.
 You can refer to them as `lcr://service/<serviceName>/<resourceName>`.
+* `setRequestParameters( parameters )`: allows you to specify what parameters are accepted in a request to your service, see the protocol section below for an exact format.

 Many helper functions are also provided for your convenience like: